Welcome to the Stanford Graduate Sustainable Design and Construction Program

-- Complete the study list for Fall Quarter to correspond with Graduate Construction Curriculum, review with your advisor, and enter the program in the AXESS system by the date shown on the Stanford Time Schedule.
+- Complete the study list for Fall Quarter to correspond with your approved program of study, review changes to your study list with your advisor, and enter the program in the AXESS system by the deadline shown on the Stanford Time Schedule.
 This is your registration for classes at Stanford.

 Many factors force changes in class scheduling.
-SDC-Structures do not generally conflict with each other, but there may be conflicts with courses in other programs or departments.
+SDC classes do not generally conflict with each other, but there may be conflicts with courses in other programs or departments.
 The following sources of information are useful in scheduling classes:

-- The online Time Schedule for each Quarter, which available in AXESS.
+- The online Time Schedule for each Quarter, available through AXESS as well as Explore Courses.

-- Quarterly schedule of courses by the Graduate School of Business: http://www.gsb.stanford.edu/research/courses/
+- Quarterly schedule of courses by the Graduate School of Business (GSB): http://www.gsb.stanford.edu/research/courses/

 Gaining admission to other courses

 With approval of your advisor, construction students may take courses in other engineering departments or schools of the university as electives in the graduate construction program.
-In the past, construction students have taken courses in the Department of Management Science and Industrial Engineering (MS&E), in the Graduate School of Business and at the University of California-Berkeley.
-Enrollment in each presents a special challenge.
-See one of the returning students who have recent experience in taking other courses of interest to you for a further description of the steps necessary to gain admission.
+In the past, construction students have taken courses in the Department of Management Science and Industrial Engineering (MS&E), Computer Science, Mechanical Engineering, in the Stanford Graduate School of Business and at the University of California-Berkeley.
+Enrollment in some of these courses may present special challenges, such as limited enrollment or prioritized enrollment for the students in the respective programs.
+Typically, these requirements are listed on AXESS.
+Returning students who have recent experience in taking such courses are often excellent guides for the steps necessary to enroll in such course.